About Neil Giraldo

-Pat Benatar's guitarist (and husband), Neil Giraldo, proved to be one of the finest yet underrated guitarists of the early-'80s arena rock/MTV genre.
-Born on December 29, 1955, and raised in Cleveland, OH, Giraldo picked up the guitar at the age of seven (at the insistence of this father).
-Influenced early on by such groups as the Yardbirds, Giraldo began playing in bar bands by the age of 15, a few of which issued obscure regional singles.
+Pat Benatar's guitarist (and husband), Neil Giraldo, proved to be one of the finest yet underrated guitarists of the early-'80s arena rock/MTV generation.
+Born on December 29, 1955, and raised in Cleveland, Ohio, Giraldo picked up the guitar at the age of seven (at the insistence of his father).
+Influenced early on by such groups as the Yardbirds, Giraldo had begun playing in bar bands by the age of 15, a few of which issued obscure regional singles.
 By the mid-'70s, Giraldo was playing bass in a local group, when he got word through a friend that Edgar Winter was looking for a bassist.
 It turned out to be a false alarm, but the same acquaintance mentioned that Rick Derringer was looking for a guitarist.
 This time, a try-out was secured, as Giraldo immediately landed the gig.
-But supposedly, Derringer quickly grew intimidated by Giraldo's prominent stage presence and guitar chops, which led the band leader limiting Giraldo's role on his one and only recording with Derringer, 1979's Guitars and Women (on which Giraldo supplied mostly piano).
+But supposedly, Derringer quickly grew intimidated by Giraldo's prominent stage presence and guitar chops, which led the bandleader to limit Giraldo's role on his one and only recording with Derringer, 1979's Guitars and Women (on which Giraldo supplied mostly piano).

 Understandably fed up and disappointed, Giraldo began looking for work elsewhere and relocated to New York City.
-It didn't take the guitarist long to land another gig, as the proprietor of the New York club Catch a Rising Star, Rick Newman, and renown producer Mike Chapman recommended that the guitarist join up with an up-and-coming singer, Pat Benatar.
+It didn't take the guitarist long to land another gig, as the proprietor of the New York club Catch a Rising Star.
+Rick Newman and renowned producer Mike Chapman recommended that the guitarist join up with an up-and-coming singer, Pat Benatar.
 Giraldo's fiery guitar playing complemented Benatar's vocals perfectly, as the new group quickly gelled.
-A string of hit albums (1979's In the Heat of the Night, 1980's Crimes of Passion, 1981's Precious Time, and 1982's Get Nervous) and singles ("I Need a Lover," "Heartbreaker," "Hit Me With Your Best Shot," "Fire and Ice," "Shadows of the Night") helped establish Benatar as one of the most popular female vocalists in all of rock during the early '80s.
-With each subsequent release, Giraldo's presence became stronger behind the scenes as well, as he served as songwriter and producer.
+A string of hit albums (1979's In the Heat of the Night, 1980's Crimes of Passion, 1981's Precious Time, and 1982's Get Nervous) and singles ("I Need a Lover," "Heartbreaker," "Hit Me with Your Best Shot," "Fire and Ice," "Shadows of the Night") helped establish Benatar as one of the most popular female vocalists in all of rock during the early '80s.
+With each subsequent release, Giraldo's presence became stronger behind the scenes as well -- he served as songwriter and producer.
 1982 would go down as one of the most memorable in Benatar and Giraldo's career, both professionally and personally, as the two were wed in February.